-What does The Love Club mean?
+What do you think The Love Club means?

 Lorde: The Love Club Meaning